-Because you are doing multiple climbs your efforts should be in Zone 3 or just below your threshold on the ascents.
-RPE should be around 3-4, your breathing should be deep and controlled, but not labored, and conversation somewhat challenging, Power range should be between 76% and 90% of FTP and or heart rate should be between 84% and 94% of LTHR.
-Some brief efforts at threshold or Zone 4 (power between 91% and 105% of FTP and heart rate above 95% of LTHR) is okay, however too many and too long will burn more energy.
+Because you are doing multiple climbs, your efforts should be in Zone 3 or just below your threshold on the ascents.
+RPE should be around 3-4, your breathing should be deep and controlled but not laboured, and the conversation should be somewhat challenging.
+Your power range should be between 76% and 90% of FTP, or your heart rate should be between 84% and 94% of LTHR.
+Some brief efforts at threshold or Zone 4 (power between 91% and 105% of FTP and or heart rate above 95% of LTHR) are okay.
+However, too many and too long will burn more energy.

 Relax your upper body when climbing in the seated position.

-Focus on a smooth pedaling action, engage the legs through the whole pedal stroke and maintain a relaxed upper body.
-Use your glutes through the top of the pedal stroke, quads driving down through power phase and hamstring and calves dragging up through the back of the pedal stoke.
+Focus on a smooth pedalling action, engage the legs through the pedal stroke and maintain a relaxed upper body.
+Use your glutes through the top of the pedal stroke, quads driving down through the power phase and hamstring and calves dragging up through the back of the pedal stroke.

-Briefly stand to elevate any pressure, standing allows you to drop your body-weight onto the pedals, and is ideal for when climbing steep gradients or section.
-As you get out the saddle to stand shift up to an easier gear, by shifting up you will be able to maintain momentum.
+Briefly stand to elevate any pressure.
+Standing allows you to drop your body weight onto the pedals and is ideal for climbing steep gradients or sections.
+As you get off the saddle to stand, shift to an easier gear... you will be able to maintain momentum.